To Get Started, View this Short Video:

 - Evaluating an Offer

-Full-time undergraduate and graduate students currently enrolled in a degree program at USC are eligible to participate.
-Alumni are not eligible.
-An exception is made for December graduates who are able to participate during the Spring semester following their graduation.
+Currently enrolled USC undergraduate and graduate students are eligible to participate.
+Alumni and students on a leave of absence are not eligible.
+An exception is made for December graduates, who are able to participate during the spring semester following their graduation.

-Top companies and organizations within business, technology, fashion/retail, consumer products and nonprofit recruit through OCR.
-View a list of companies that have recruited at USC.
+Top organizations within business, technology, fashion/retail, media and entertainment, and consumer products, as well as government agencies and nonprofit organizations recruit through OCR.
+View a list of employers that recruited USC students last year.

 - Create a connectSC account.

-- Upload your resume into connectSC under the “Documents” tab.
+- Upload your resume into connectSC under “Documents” –> “My Documents.”
 You can also upload other employment-related documents, such as cover letters and unofficial transcripts.
 Be sure to select an appropriate “Default” resume.

-- Meet with a career counselor or internship adviser for help with your resume or cover letter during drop-in hours.
+- Meet with a career or internship advisor for help with your resume or cover letter during drop-in hours.

 - Interviews I Qualify For: This search will only display qualified interview schedules.

-- All Interviews: This search will display all OCR opportunities, both qualifying and non-qualifying.
+- All Interviews: This search will display all virtual OCR opportunities, both qualifying and non-qualifying.

-- Check this section often as new schedules will become available throughout the semester.
+- Review this section often as new schedules will become available throughout the semester.
+Also, all interview schedules are time sensitive.
+Keep track of the resume submission deadlines so you do not miss out.

 Applying for Positions

-- Applicants that do not qualify for a position, but have the desired skills/experience listed in the job description, are encouraged to email the contact listed in the schedule a brief introduction along with a resume and cover letter.
-If the recruiter is interested in adding the applicant to the schedule they will contact the Employer Relations team.
+- Applicants that do not qualify for a position, but have the desired skills and experience listed in the job description, are encouraged to email the contact listed in the schedule, a brief introduction along with a resume and cover letter.
+If recruiters are interested in adding the applicant to the schedule they will contact the Employer Engagement team.

-- To update a previously submitted document go to “Interviews” –> “Requested Interviews” –> select the three dots on the right next to the position and select “Withdraw.”
+- To update a previously submitted document go to “Interviews” –> “Requested Interviews” –> click the three dots on the right, next to the position and select “Withdraw Resume.”
+Applications can only be withdrawn when the resume submission period is open.

 Reviewing Your Application Status

-- Applicants will be notified of one of the following statuses under the “Interviews” tab:
+- Applicants will be notified of their status under the “Interviews” tab:

-- Preselect: Selected for an interview and must sign up during the preselection sign-up period and before the alternate sign-up date to guarantee an interview time slot.
+- Invited: Selected for an interview and must sign up during the preselection sign-up period and before the alternate sign-up date to guarantee an interview time slot.

-- Not Invited: Unfortunately, the applicant has not been selected for an interview.
+- Not Invited: Not selected for an interview.

 - Schedule an Interview: Go to “Schedule Interview” and select an available time slot that fits your schedule.

-- Decline an Interview: Go to “Decline Interview” to notify the Career Center that you are no longer interested in interviewing for this position.
+- Decline an Interview: Go to “Decline Interview” to notify us that you are no longer interested in interviewing for this position.
 This will allow another student to sign up for the available time slot.

-- Cancel an Interview: Go to “Unschedule Interview.”
-Cancellations received after the cancellation deadline will be marked as a no-show and access to OCR/connectSC will be removed.
+- Cancel an Interview: Go to “Cancel.”
+Cancellations received after the cancellation deadline go against the Professional Integrity Contract and you will be marked as a no-show and access to OCR, connectSC, and Handshake will be disabled through the end of the subsequent academic semester.

 Before, During, and After Your Interview

-- Mock Interviews: Use the mock interview module of connectSC to prepare for your upcoming interview.
+- Mock Interviews: Use Big Interview, our online mock interview platform, to prepare for your upcoming interview.
 Video record yourself answering interview questions and get feedback on how to improve your interview skills.

 - Prepare for your interview.

-- Arrive at least 10 minutes early before your interview in professional attire (two-piece matching suit).
+- Log on and test the internet connection at least 10-15 minutes before your interview.
+Remember to dress in professional attire (two-piece matching suit).

-- Write a thank you email after each interview.
+- Write a personalized thank-you email after any interview to each interviewer.

 Evaluating an Offer